 To initiate an appointment with a counselor and indicate a counselor preference if you have one, complete the Availability Schedule and Intake Paperwork tabs at this webpage: https://titanium.franklincollege.edu/counseling.
 You can also make an appointment with a counselor by emailing them directly, or both of them at counselingcenter@FranklinCollege.edu.
 Lastly, you can visit the office of student development on the 2nd floor of the Napolitan Student Center and ask the executive secretary to make an appointment with a counselor or call directly at 317.738.8555.

-Counseling is a safe process in which you share your thoughts, feeling and behaviors with a therapist.
+Counseling is a safe process in which you share your thoughts, feeling and behaviors with a counselor.
 Counseling sessions typically last about 45 minutes in the office.
-Some clients come in for only one session and others visit us weekly for several sessions.
+Some clients come in for only one session and others visit more frequently.
 Students can talk about anything in counseling without fear of judgment or shame.
-The counselors support students through various issues such as roommate conflicts, stress, anxiety, depression, grief and more serious concerns such as mental illness.
+The counselors support students through various issues such as roommate conflicts, stress, grief, anxiety and depression, and many more.

-The Counseling Center at Franklin College abides by the Ethical Standards of the Council for the Advancement of Standards in Higher Education.
+The counseling center at abides by the ethics of their respective licenses and by the Council for the Advancement of Standards in Higher Education.
 Confidentiality is considered an ethical priority in the counseling center.

 The counselors provide consultation to a variety of persons.
-If you are concerned about another student, you can speak with a counselor about your concerns.
-If you are a faculty or staff member, you can share your concerns with us about a student.
+If you are concerned about a student, you can speak with a counselor about your concerns.